Germany shames Italy on migrant rescues

 Italy then allowed 13 people to get off the boat for medical reasons.

-It also said Germany, Finland, France, Luxembourg and Portugal had agreed to take care of the other 40.
+It also said Germany, Finland, France, Luxembourg, and Portugal had agreed to take care of the other 40.

 The Italian foreign minister, Enzo Moavero, voiced "sincere thanks".